3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 SoC's from i.MX family offers JTAG in three modes

-- **No debug** - security on the highest level, but after setting that development and debugging by JTAG port will be unavailable permanently on this device
+- **No debug** - security on the highest level, but after setting that development and debugging via JTAG port will be unavailable permanently on this device

 - **Secure JTAG** - mode described in this article, the best compromise between